Papa-arona/urban-air-quality-berlin/readme.md

 The traffic analysis shows that areas associated with higher NO₂ concentration classes also tend to have higher estimated average daily traffic.
 The validation analysis reports an R² value of 0.836 for the relationship between NO₂ concentration classes and estimated traffic volume.

 This relationship should be interpreted as an association between spatial traffic intensity and interpolated NO₂ concentrations rather than as evidence that traffic alone determines the observed concentrations.
-Other factors can influence NO₂ distribution, including residential and commercial heating, industrial activity, urban form, street geometry, vegetation and atmospheric conditions.
+Other factors influence NO₂ distribution, including residential and commercial heating, industrial activity, urban form, street geometry, vegetation and atmospheric conditions.

 ## Limitations